ufs-community/uwtools/docs/Contributors_Guide/github_workflow.rst

   `workflow-tools GitHub repository <https://github.com/ufs-community/workflow-tools>`__ that you see when you run *git remote -v* and that you set to upstream in step 4 above).
 The second command pushes those changes to your forked repository.
-The third command will merge the local develop branch into the feature branch.
+The third command will merge the local 'develop' branch into the feature branch.

    ..
 COMMENT: What does "step 4 above" reference?